ocean-ai-data-challenges/dc1-emulating-global-ocean/docs/source/content/task.md

 Predictions are launched every **7 days** (evaluation interval) throughout the benchmark year.
 Each forecast covers **10 days** of lead time.
 The evaluation pipeline:

-1. Downloads or reads the submitted emulation for each initialisation date.
+1. Downloads or reads the submitted emulation for each initialization date.
 2. Interpolates predicted surface fields to the space-time locations of each observation dataset.
 3. Computes RMSD (and other metrics) between the interpolated prediction and the